 JEFFERSON CITY, Mo. – A deadly tornado that devastated the southwest Missouri city of Joplin could result in federal authorities paying hundreds of thousands of dollars in landfill dumping fees to Missouri and Kansas.

-Federal officials estimate they will remove 300,000 tons of debris from homes and public rights of way.
+Federal officials estimate they will remove 300,000 tons of debris from homes and public right-of-ways.
 Private companies are paying to remove a substantial but unknown amount of additional debris from businesses.
 The debris is being taken to several different landfills in southwest Missouri and southeast Kansas.